sid030sid/DIDChain/README.md

 # DIDChain
 DIDChain is framework for a verifiable supply chain data management system (VSCDMS).
+This repo contains...
-This repo contains an implementation of it in the form of an web app.
-Moreover, a test suite for DIDChain's performance is included.
+1. an implementation of DIDChain as web app ([more information](./web-app/README.MD))
+2. a test suite for DIDChain's performance ([more information](./test-suite/README.MD))

-## DIDChain web app

 ### Architecture
 ![alt Architecture DIDChain web app implementation](./screenshots/architecture.png)